mhessdev/MEVN/README.md

 # Pludo

-Thank you for useing Pludo!
+Thank you for using Pludo!
 Pludo is a framework/cms built for developers to easily create simple (hopefully complex in the future) sites.

 Pludo utilizes an array of different things to allow for complete customozation of how you want to use it.